 The water that comes out of your tap is much more than simply hydrogen and oxygen molecules.
 It often contains numerous minerals that give it a distinctive taste including magnesium, copper and iron.
-In most homes, concentrations of these minerals are minor, but if you notice red water or a distinctly metallic taste, then you’ve probably got rusty water.
+In most homes, concentrations of these minerals are minor, but if you notice red water or a distinctly metallic taste, then you’ve probably have rusty water.

 Where the Rust Comes From